nginxinc/nginx-asg-sync/examples/aws.md

 ```

 - The `api_endpoint` key defines the NGINX Plus API endpoint.
-- The `sync_interval_in_seconds` key defines the synchronization interval: nginx-asg-sync checks for scaling updates
+- The `sync_interval` key defines the synchronization interval: nginx-asg-sync checks for scaling updates
   every 5 seconds.
+The value is a string that represents a duration (e.g., `5s`).
+The maximum unit is hours.
 - The `cloud_provider` key defines a cloud provider that will be used.
 The default is `AWS`.
 This means the key can be
   empty if using AWS.
 Possible values are: `AWS`, `Azure`.
 - The `region` key defines the AWS region where we deploy NGINX Plus and the Auto Scaling groups.
 Setting `region` to